 - In the education industry for e-learning purposes to tech-savvy children;

-- In healthcare for virtual reality diagnostics, human simulation software, and virtual robotic surgery technology and phobia treatment;
+- In healthcare for virtual reality diagnostics, human simulation software, and virtual robotic surgery technology and phobia therapy;

 - In business community for virtual tours, training purposes, and product enlisting and viewing along with using virtual environments as a means of cybernetic communication;